nayrlester/hris_payroll_node/README.md

     ```

-## AppBox CMS
+## Running the Server

-1. Make sure you have the appbox server started.
+1. Make sure you have the app started.
 2. Open your browser and enter http://localhost:8080